 The USTR said certain products are “being removed from the tariff list based on health, safety, national security, and other factors.”
 Additionally, the agency said that it “intends to conduct an exclusion process for products subject to the additional tariff.”

-For additional information on Section 301 tariffs, please contact Deringer’s Compliance Department.
+For additional information on Section 301 tariffs, visit the USTR’s webpage on the $300 billion tranche 4 trade action or contact Deringer’s Compliance Department.